JEK-III/DPLandscapePaper/DP_Landscape.md

 The idea is to increase data sharing by a.) tieing into exisitng mechanisms for awarding credit to reward dataset publishers, and b.) formalize citation and preservation of datasets to combat the significant problem of data loss.

 #What does a data publication look like?
-Data publicatio n is a relatively novel form of publication, and there are a variety of models being implemented.
+At present, the still-solidifying term "data publication" covers a variety of research objects published via a variety of processes.
-It seems unlikely that any single model will be best for every dataset.
-Models of data publication can be broken down in a variety of ways.
+Given the huge variety of types of data, seems unlikely that any single structure will be ideal for every discipline and every dataset, but we can hope for a managable number of blueprints.
-For instance, Lawrence (2011) identifies five models based on which organization is reposnisble for what.
-For my purposes here, I'll break data publications down into three categories by the accompanying documentation: a traditional article, a "data paper", or nothing.
+Models of data publication can be classified in a variety of ways– for instance, Lawrence (2011) identifies five models based on which organization is reposnisble for what– but for my purposes here, I'll classify data publications based accompanying documentation into three categories: a traditional article, a "data paper", or nothing.

 ##Data publication with a traditional journal article
 This is the most familiar model to researchers.